Andreater/data_science_uninettuno/README.md

-# data_science_uninettuno
+# Materials for the Data Science (2022) course for Uninettuno University

-Materials for the Data Science (2022) course for Uninettuno University.
+Check the notebooks for the classification and regression example.
+Use them for your final assay.